-where $\Phi$ is a well-formed formula over the alphabet $\{0,1,x_1,\ldots, x_n, +, \cdot, =, \leq , < , \land , \lor, \lnot\}$.
-The problem \ETR is to decide whether a given \ETR formula is true.
-This leads to the complexity class \emph{Existential Theory of the Reals} (\ER), which consists of all those problems that are many-one reducible to \ETR in polynomial time. \else The term \emph{Existential Theory of the Reals} refers ambiguously to a formal language, a corresponding algorithmic problem (\ETR), and a complexity class ($\ER$).
+The term \emph{Existential Theory of the Reals} refers ambiguously to a formal language, a corresponding algorithmic problem (\etr) and a complexity class ($\ER$).
 Let us start with the formal logic.
 Let be an alphabet for some $n\geq 1$.
 A \emph{sentence} over $\Sigma$ is a well-formed formula with no free variables, i.e., so that every variable is bound to a quantifier.
-The \emph{Existential Theory of the Reals} is the true sentences of the form
+The \emph{Existential Theory of the Reals} is the set of true sentences of the form

 where $\Phi$ is a quantifier-free formula.
-The algorithmic problem \ETR is to decide whether a sentence of this form is true or not.
-At last, this leads us to the complexity class \emph{Existential Theory of the Reals} (\ER), which consists of all those languages that are many-one reducible to \ETR in polynomial time. \fi Given a quantifier-free formula $\Phi$, we define the solution space of $\Phi$ as $V(\Phi) \mydef \{\mathbf x\in\R^n : \Phi(\mathbf x)\}$.
-Thus in other words, \ETR is to decide if $V(\Phi)$ is empty or not.
+The algorithmic problem \etr is to decide whether a sentence of this form is true or not.
+At last, this leads us to the complexity class \emph{Existential Theory of the Reals} (\ER), which consists of all those languages that are many-one reducible to \etr in polynomial time.
+Given a quantifier-free formula $\Phi$, we define the solution space of $\Phi$ as $V(\Phi) \mydef \{\mathbf x\in\R^n : \Phi(\mathbf x)\}$.
+Thus in other words, \etr is to decide if $V(\Phi)$ is empty or not.
 It is currently known that